homeoffice-ys/EliteQuant_Python/README.md

 No installation is needed, it's ready for use out of box.
 Just download the code and enjoy.

+### Backtest

+Configure config_backtest.yaml in the source directory

+* ticker: ticker names that are of interest to you
+* datasource: historical data source
+* hist_dir: local history data directory
+* output_dir: output test results directory

+Currently it supports data source from

+* Quandl
+* Tushare
+* Local CSV

+Then run backtest_engine.py for backtesting

+## Live Trading

+ Configure source/config.yaml

+1. If you want to use interactive broker, open IB trader workstation (TWS), go to its menu File/Global Configuration/API/Settings, check "Enable ActiveX and Socket Client", uncheck "Read-Only API"
+2. In the config file, change the account id to yours; IB account id usually can be found on the top right of the TWS window.
+3. If you use CTP, change your brokerage account information and ctp addresses accordingly.
+4. create folder for log_dir and data_dir respectively.
+The former records runtime logs, while the later saves tick data.
+5. run live_engine.py

+**Interactive Brokers**
+is the most popular broker among retail traders.
+A lot of retail trading platform such as quantopian, quantconnect are built to support IB.
+If you don't have IB account but want to try it out, they provide demo account edemo with password demouser.
+Just download TWS trader workstation and log in with this demo account.
+Note that accound id changes everytime you log on to TWS with demo account so you have to change EliteQuant config file accordingly.

+**CTP**
+is the de-facto brokerage for Chinese futures market, including commodity futures and financial futures.
+They also offer free demo account [SimNow](http://simnow.com.cn/).
+After registration, you will get account, password, brokerid, along with market data and trading broker address.
+Replace them in EliteQuant config file accordingly.

 ## Development Environment

 Below is the environment we are using